 If you’d like to make it easier to manage your privacy, try our software.
 It allows you to scrub information from the internet, and also offers identity theft protection and personal security features.

 If you’re trying to manage your online security and privacy, we’re always here to help you.
-You can try our software here, or call us on 866-349-0130.
+You can try our software here, or call us at [phone].